SAP-samples/teched2023-XP162/Exercises/2_Setup/4_Setup SAP Build Work Zone standard edition.md

 ## Summary

-Now you have setup your SAP Build Work Zone, standard edition, continue to - [5_Launchpad Admin Role](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/2_Setup/5_Launchpad%20Admin%20Role.md)
+Now you have setup your SAP Build Work Zone, standard edition, go to the next card or if in GitHub continue to - [5_Launchpad Admin Role](https://github.com/SAP-samples/teched2023-XP162/blob/main/Exercises/2_Setup/5_Launchpad%20Admin%20Role.md)